Are you looking for a simple breakdown of the major, daily components of great sleep every night?

 Therefore, eating early in the day sends proper signals to the brain about when day/night is.

-Also: Sugar vs Starch
+Sugar vs Starch

 Move All Day Long

 This further connects your brain to the natural circadian rhythm.

 Movement Burns Up Glutamate

-Make the most of any break time to move, stretch, and flex your muscles — sending signals to the brain that say: “We’re moving the body — it’s daytime.”
+In job and school settings, make the most of any break time to move, stretch, and flex the muscles — sending signals to the brain that say: “We’re moving the body — it’s daytime.”